top of page

 Ok, yes they may make boring old salad green more palatable BUT store-bought salad dressings can be sneaky saboteurs of your healthy eating efforts, even the oil and vinegar ones!
 Pre-made dressings are most often loaded with empty calories, unhealthy fats, hidden sugars, and excess sodium.
 It it almost always best to whip up your own dressing where you can better control the quality of ingredients and avoid consuming too much sugar and questionable ingredients.

 There are many healthy alternatives to store-bought dressings, focusing on using wholefood ingredients such as olive oil, vinegar, herbs, spices, and a touch of citrus, fruit puree or crushed berries for sweetness.
 In my opinion, a vinaigrette is by far the simplest option, and provides that little touch of moisture and flavour to salads.
 Other options that get my tick of approval are homemade dips like hummus, tzatziki, or garlic bean dips.
 Aim for 1-2 tablespoons per serving.
+With a little awareness, you can enjoy a healthy and delicious salad without sacrificing taste or nutrition.

 You Might Like: